 I have also seen first hand the amazing effect that changing diet and a nutritional therapy protocol can have on children; having had one child with a Candida overgrowth that impacted on behaviour and another child whose mental health was seriously effected by gluten.

-I now work with clients who want to lose weight, have more energy, resolve their gut issues, have glowing skin and feel great!
+I now work with clients who want to lose weight, have more energy, resolve their gut issues such as digestion and bloating, who may be depressed or suffer from anxiety or who simply want to feel and look better!
 I look at how diet and lifestyle choices are impacting on your health.
 I use evidence based dietary and lifestyle advice to help you over come these issues.

 - I have an MSc in Nutritional Therapy from Worcester University and I’m a registered member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary and Natural Healthcare Council (CNHC).